TikTok sets new default time limits for minors

 TikTok said Wednesday that every account held by a user under the age of 18 will have a default 60-minute daily screen time limit in the coming weeks.
 The changes arrive during a period in which there are growing concerns among different governments about the app’s security and ability to alter its algorithm to push certain posts.

-The update also mirrors gaming rules imposed on minors in China, where TikTok’s parent company ByteDance is based.
-In 2021, Chinese authorities issued new rules that barred minors from playing online games for only an hour a day and only on Fridays, weekends and public holidays — an effort to curb internet addiction.
+The update also mirrors gaming rules imposed on minors in China, where TikTok’s parent company ByteDance was formerly based.
+ByteDance now says it has no headquarters because it is a global business and that instead it has leaders in Singapore, New York and elsewhere managing its business.
+In 2021, Chinese authorities issued new rules that let minors play online games for only an hour a day and only on Fridays, weekends and public holidays — an effort to curb internet addiction.

 In the U.S., families have struggled with limiting the amount of time their children spend on the Chinese-owned video sharing app.
 According to the Pew Research Center, about two-thirds of Americans teens use TikTok.